macos

 cache-control: max-age=0, private, must-revalidate

-In this case, curl sends a HEAD request, which the server should respond to by returning the headers without the body.
-According to the specification, the headers returned when a HEAD request is made must be the same as for a GET request, but the actual response depends on the server settings.
-Therefore, it's better to perform a GET request for accuracy:
+According to the specification, the headers returned when a made HEAD request must be the same as for a GET request, but the actual response is not.

-# -X, --request - sets the query method
+# -X, --request -Sets the query method

 curl --head -X GET https://code-basics.com